 There are some serious drawbacks of moving learning materials entirely to the web.
 These drawbacks are not often mentioned in the press but we have become aware of them given our relatively long experience in trying to deliver effective e-learning.

-- The rich interactive features of the native software such as
+The rich interactive features of the native software such as the

-the drag-and-drop journal entries simply do not work directly
+drag-and-drop journal entries simply do not work directly in the

-in the browsers.
-One needs to use Java/Javascript on the client
+browsers.
+One needs to use Java/Javascript on the client side or

 side versus Java on the client side.
 Java works well on the